 David G. Drubin

 Ernette Comby Chair in Microbiology Professor of Cell and Developmental Biology*

 *And Affiliate, Division of Genetics, Genomics and Development

-We use real-time imaging of live cells, genome editing, genetics, and biochemistry in human stem cells, in stem-cell derived organoids and in budding yeast to elucidate the molecular mechanisms that underlie highly dynamic subcellular events.
-A particular focus is on actin assembly and membrane trafficking events, which mediate formation of vesicles and distinct cellular compartments, and we investigate the detailed actin filament assembly, vesicle formation and phase-separation mechanisms with purified proteins and in cell extracts to discover new concepts for cytoskeletal force production.
+We use real-time imaging of live cells, genome editing, genetics and biochemistry in human stem cells, in stem-cell derived organoids and in budding yeast to elucidate the molecular mechanisms that underlie highly dynamic subcellular events.
+A particular focus is on actin assembly and membrane trafficking events.
+We also investigate detailed actin filament assembly, vesicle formation and phase-separation mechanisms with purified proteins and in cell extracts to discover new concepts for cytoskeletal force production.

 Membrane Trafficking and the Cytoskeleton.
 Using real-time microscopy and sophisticated analytical tools, coupled with genetics and molecular genetics, we have identified a pathway in budding yeast in which proteins are recruited to endocytic sites in a highly regular, sequential manner.
 Near the end of this process, a burst of actin assembly facilitates vesicle formation.
 By studying mutants of over 60 proteins, we have identified several protein modules that provide distinct functions in this pathway.
 Since actin is among the most highly conserved proteins known, we long believed that the results we obtain from studies in yeast would be directly transferable to more complex eukaryotes including humans.
 Defects in trafficking events and cytoskeletal proteins are linked to human diseases such as cancer and neuronal degeneration.
 We are isolating and characterizing mammalian homologues of cytoskeletal proteins that we first identified and characterized in yeast.
 We are particularly interested in determining the roles of these proteins in endocytosis and cell polarity development.
 Using genome-editing and stem cells, we are translating some of the experimental advantages of yeast to mammalian cells.